Truth and Consequences (Justified): Plot

-At the bar, Johnny (David Meunier) has a friend treat Jimmy, whose condition surprisingly is stronger than expected.
+At the bar, a doctor treats Jimmy, whose condition surprisingly is stronger than expected.
 Johnny then secretly meets with Duffy (Jere Burns), offering a partnership and even offering himself to kill Boyd.

-Raylan deduces Barnes' intentions and confronts him.
+At the gym, Raylan prepares to meet with Randall, but he's cleared out his locker.
+As Raylan leaves, he finds Barnes has trailed him.
+He deduces Barnes's intentions and confronts him.
 Barnes tells him where Eve is and then kills himself.
 Raylan and the team arrive at the motel room where Goines was about to torture Eve and arrests him.
 After Goines is revealed to be working for Theo Tonin, Eve then confesses that Theo Tonin wanted her husband dead after he saw Theo kill a federal witness.

 At the Church, Billy (Joe Mazzello) is talking to the congregation when Boyd arrives with a snake in a box.
 Boyd challenges Billy as he found out the snake that he shows to the congregation has been drained of its venom by Cassie, something Billy himself didn't know.
 This humiliates Billy in front of the crowd, so he sets out to take Boyd's snake.
 He holds it and the snake bites him in front of everyone.
 As Billy dies, Boyd leaves the church, ashamed.
 Raylan meets Rachel (Erica Tazel) at the bar, who just left her husband.
 Raylan notes that Lindsey is nowhere to be seen.
 He returns to his apartment, to find that it's been robbed and his money is gone.